Standard of Conduct

 Any possession of drug paraphernalia is not permitted.

 Residential Life is committed to helping students succeed both academically and personally.
-Research has consistently shown that students who live on campus achieve greater levels of academic success, learning, personal growth and satisfaction with their college experience.
-On-campus living provides greater access to resources and a supportive environment during the student’s transition to college life.
+Research has consistently shown that students who live in university housing achieve greater levels of academic success, learning, personal growth and satisfaction with their college experience.
+University housing provides greater access to resources and a supportive environment during the student’s transition to college life.

-Therefore, students residing in the residence halls are expected to help create an environment that promotes the academic mission of the University.
+Therefore, students residing in university housing are expected to help create an environment that promotes the academic mission of the university.
 Residents will assist in the promotion of the academic environment by upholding policies related to noise, visitation and responsibility for the behavior of guests.

 If Residential Life staff have sufficient cause to believe a resident is missing, staff will notify MUPD and a designated contact.